fcn06/swarm/README.md

 ## **🚀 Getting Started & Prerequisites**

 Ready to dive in?
-Here's how to get your first Swarm.rs components up and running.
+Here's how to get your first Swarm components up and running.

 **1. Install Rust:** If you don't have Rust installed, follow the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).